 The Alesis VI 61 comes with 61 semi-weighted keys and 16 drum-pads.
 There are a total of 48 different buttons that are assignable for triggering and mapping.

 It comes with free software including Ableton Live Lite and AIR Xpand!2.
 You will find that the nicer 61 key instruments come with keys that have aftertouch and this is one of them.
-This is a huge plus to me as you can make some really cool things happen dynamically.

 Overall Thoughts On The Alesis VI 61